Immediate Delivery

-Immediate Delivery (Spanish: Entrega inmediata), originally known as Agente XU 777 (English: Agent XU 777) is a 1963 Mexican spy comedy film directed by Miguel M. Delgado and starring Cantinflas, Gina Romand, Claudio Brook and Fanny Cano.
+Immediate Delivery (Spanish: Entrega inmediata), originally known as Agente XU 777 (English: Agent XU 777) is a 1963 Mexican spy comedy film directed by Miguel M. Delgado and starring Mario Moreno «Cantinflas», Gina Romand and Fanny Cano.
 In the film, Cantinflas plays a simple mailman forced to become an international spy.
 It was the last black and white film made by Cantinflas, although he had already made six color films at the time.

 Plot

 Feliciano (Cantinflas) is a mailman who is recruited by a secret counterintelligence service (which codenames him Agent XU-777), and must discover an international conspiracy.

 He manages to find out that enemy agents, led by Carlota (Gina Romand) and Alex (Claudio Brook), will smuggle a teacher to decipher keys through a coffin.
 Feliciano is put in charge of the funeral home, but he ends up delivering the coffin to a wrong person, distracting the loyal agents and allowing the enemy to achieve their goal.
 However, the enemy agents discover that for the deciphering process they also must obtain a specific code.

 In a parallel storyline, Feliciano learns that an old compadre of his arranged for his daughter to go live with Feliciano after his death.
 Due to a letter from his compadre where he describes his daughter as his "bebé" ("baby"), Feliciano assumes that his compadre’s daughter is an infant, even buying a crib and milk for the impending arrival.
 However, much to his surprise, he ends up discovering that his compadre’s daughter is actually a young woman nicknamed "Bebé" (Fanny Cano), and they end developing a romantic relationship.
 The enemy agents then kidnap Bebé to force Feliciano to betray his homeland and give the code to the enemy.